vbwyrde/PhoneSync/README.md

 - **Environment Support**: Separate development and production configurations
 - **High Performance**: Handles hundreds/thousands of files efficiently

+## How It Works

+1. **File Discovery**: Scans source folders for photos and videos and checks to see if they need to be processed by date
+2. **Date Extraction**: Gets creation date from file name, or file metadata when file name does not contain date
+3. **Folder Creation**: Creates `YYYY_MM_DD` folders in target directories if they do not exist
+4. **File Organization**: Moves files to appropriate date folders
+5. **AI Analysis**: Analyzes videos to detect kung fu/martial arts content
+6. **Smart Routing**: Kung fu videos go to special Wudan folder
+7. **Notes Generation**: Creates searchable notes files with form names
+8. **State Tracking**: Remembers processed files for incremental runs

 ## Quick Start

 ### Prerequisites